peterarmstrong/mule-transport-amqp/README.md

 - Outbound message publication to existing or declared exchanges.
 - Outbound request-response pattern supported via temporary reply queues.
 - Synchronous Message requesting with time-out.
-- Passive or active-only exchange and queue declaration.
+- Passive or active-only exchange and queue declarations.
 - Support for connection fallback accross a list of AMQP hosts.
 - Support of all AMQP's message properties, including custom headers.
 - Support of reply to (publishing replies to the default exchange).